ijl/orjson/README.md

 that only support 53-bits for integers, e.g., web browsers.
 For those implementations, `dumps()` can be configured to raise a `JSONEncodeError` on values exceeding the 53-bit range.
+Note that Python's standard library and some other implementations support integers of unlimited size.

 ```python
 >>> import orjson